 Pepsi's new logo and 3 lessons on (re)branding for any organization

-In March 2023, Pepsi presented a completely revamped logo after 14 years.
-What appears at first glance to be a visual refresh turns out to be a strategically thoughtful rebranding that capitalizes on nostalgia, new organizational goals and audience engagement.
+In March 2023, Pepsi unveiled a completely redesigned logo after 14 years.
+What may at first glance look like a simple visual refresh turned out to be a strategically considered rebrand.
+It taps into nostalgia, new organizational goals, and audience engagement.
 What can both small and large organizations learn from this?
-In this case study, we share three concrete lessons about branding and repositioning.
+In this case study, we share three concrete lessons on branding and repositioning.

 A new era for Pepsi